Marine Biology: Studying Life of the Sea

-Jessica explains how she became a marine biologist -- from the beginning!
-Sit on a Maui beach (literally!) and listen to her story, starting out as a small-town girl in land-locked Illinois to a working as a full-time marine biologist and scuba diver in the Bahamas, Fiji, and Hawaii.
+Jessica explains how she became a marine biologist - from the beginning!
+Sit on a Maui beach (literally!) and listen to her story, starting out as a small-town girl in land-locked Illinois to working as a full-time marine biologist and scuba diver in the Bahamas, Fiji, and Hawaii.

-This video is perfect for anyone interested in learning more about the field of marine sciences, planning on getting a degree in marine biology, or curious about how to work with the ocean!
+This video is perfect for anyone interested in learning more about the field of marine sciences or planning to make this a career.

-All these questions are answered by me, a professional marine biologist, ocean conservationist and public educator from Maui, Hawaii.
-I get questions about working with the ocean almost daily.
-So I created a list of the most popular ways to make a career out of working with the ocean!
+All these questions are answered by Jessica, a professional marine biologist, ocean conservationist, and public educator from Maui, Hawaii.
+Jessica gets questions about working with the ocean almost daily.
+So she created a list of the most popular ways to make a career out of working with the ocean.

 About What Sam Sees: